 All of this means lower operational costs, which is why big businesses are making bigger profits.

 But despite the improvements brought by Trumponomics, there is an economic red flag.
-The GOP-dominated U.S. Senate and House of Representatives seem unaware of Dr. Drucker’s common-sense warning.
+Many members in Congress seem unaware of Dr. Drucker’s common-sense warning.

 If not, the nation’s electorate might vote for the return of President Obama’s socialistic policies and culture of entitlements.

 Already, entitlements – food stamps, Medicaid, and Section 8 housing subsidies for physically fit adults without small children as well as Social Security disability benefits – consume nearly 60 percent of federal revenue.

 Unless there’s a new cultural approach, it will only get worse.

 With such recipients eligible to vote for such pork and fiscally irresponsible politicians, the federal debt is unsustainable.
 It continues to skyrocket ever split-second:

 For the time-being, the nation’s economy must grow to offset such problems.
 President Trump’s economic leadership will prove to be effective long-term, if political leaders stop blinking or balking on the important issues.